WeTechHK/Universal-BCOS-DOC/source/advance/security.md

 Cryptocurrency is a relatively young and misunderstood technology.
 A common scam that takes advantage of this is the support scam, where scammers will impersonate support personnel for popular wallets, exchanges, or blockchains.

-Much of the discussion about Ethereum happens on Discord.
+Much of the discussion about Universal BCOS happens on Discord.
 Support scammers will commonly find their target by searching for support questions in public discord channels and then sending the enquirer a private message offering support.
 By building trust, support scammers try to trick you into revealing your private keys or sending your funds to their wallets.

 ![A support scam on Discord](./discordScam.png)